boppygames/Unity-Save-System/README.md

 ## Getting Started

+**Important: First install Newtonsoft JSON: https://github.com/jilleJr/Newtonsoft.Json-for-Unity**

- - Go to the releases page and download the latest Unity package.
+ - Then go to the releases page and download the latest Unity package.
  - Import the package into your project, it should be within the SaveSystem directory
  - Open up the demo scene and give it a try.